miwipe/ngsLCA/README.md

               threshold.3=5)
 ```

-De-contaminate the combined taxa profile:
+De-contaminate the combined taxa profile.
+This will generate a contanimation list based on the negetive controls.
+This will generate a contamination list based on the negative controls.
+The list taxa will be subtracted from the complete_profile.txt.

 ``` r
 ngsLCA_deContam(path=working_directory,